-Romans, chapter 8... we embark upon a new section of the eighth chapter and one that will take us a while to work our way through.
-We'll do the best we can to get started and cover as much as we can in the next couple of weeks, and then I'll be gone for a couple and then come back and we'll pick it up where we left it off, but we're going to see all the things that are here that the Spirit of God will want to teach us.
+Romans, chapter 8.
+We embark upon a new section of the eighth chapter and one that’ll take us a while to work our way through.
+We'll do the best we can to get started and cover as much as we can in the next couple of weeks, and then I'll be gone for a couple and then come back and we'll pick it up where we left it off.
+But we're going to see all the things that are here that the Spirit of God will want to teach us.

 We're looking at Romans chapter 8 and we left off last time in our study at verse 16, so we're going to begin looking at the section that runs from verse 17 through 30.
 And that is one section, as you'll see as we get on to our study tonight.